OctopusDeploy/docs/docs/administration/service-watchdog.md

 ```

-The instances parameter can either be an \*, to indicate all instances that can be found on the server, or a comma separated list of specific instance names. Â *If not specified the value will default to \**.
+The instances parameter can either be an \*, to indicate all instances that can be found on the server, or a comma separated list of specific instance names.  *If not specified the value will default to \**.

-The interval is the interval at which the services should be checked, specified in minutes. Â *If not specified the value will default to 5*.
+The interval is the interval at which the services should be checked, specified in minutes.  *If not specified the value will default to 5*.

-The scheduled task's name for the above will beÂ **Octopus Watchdog Tentacle**.
+The scheduled task's name for the above will be **Octopus Watchdog Tentacle**.

 :::hint
 By default the task will be configured to run as the Local System account, but that can be changed using the Windows Task Scheduler.
 :::

 :::success
-If the watchdog has already been configured, running the command again will reconfigure the instances and interval for the scheduled task. Â Any other values that have been changed inÂ Windows Task Scheduler will not be changed.
+If the watchdog has already been configured, running the command again will reconfigure the instances and interval for the scheduled task.
+Any other values that have been changed in Windows Task Scheduler will not be changed.
 :::

 :::hint